Ketamine Assisted Therapy

 Book an appointment

-Ketamine is used as a treatment for certain mental health conditions, such as mood disorders, anxiety and depression.
+Ketamine therapy is used as a treatment for certain mental health conditions, such as mood disorders, anxiety and depression.
 It involves the administration of a low dose of ketamine, a dissociative anaesthetic, through an intravenous (IV) infusion.
-The treatment is typically administered in a medical setting over a period of 40 minutes to two hours, and patients may require several treatments over the course of several weeks or months.
+The treatment is only administered after consulatation in a medical setting over a period of 40 minutes to two hours, and patients may require several treatments over the course of several weeks or months.

 Ketamine is an NMDA receptor antagonist, which means it blocks the activity of N-methyl-D-aspartate (NMDA) receptors in the brain.
 This blockage leads to an increase in the release of the neurotransmitter glutamate, which triggers a cascade of downstream effects that are thought to play a role in the antidepressant and anxiolytic effects of ketamine.